 There are two console types available in pfSense, VGA and Serial.
-The active default console depends on the image in use.
+The active default console depends on the image/installer used and configuration settings.
 The difference between the two console types is explained in more detail below.

 The VGA console is a console with a traditional monitor and keyboard.
 The keyboard can be PS/2 or USB.
 The VGA console requires hardware with a monitor port and either PS/2 or USB ports for the keyboard, or in some cases a serial BIOS that does VGA redirection.

 The Serial console uses a serial/COM port to communicate with a serial client.
-It is primarily intended for systems without a monitor or keyboard, but can be used on systems where those are not usable or preferred.
+It is primarily intended for systems without a monitor or keyboard, but can be used on systems where those are either not available or not wanted.

-The serial console is active by default on NanoBSD images, and may be enabled under System > Advanced on full installs.
+The serial console is active by default on NanoBSD images, and when installing using the serial memstick and may be enabled under System > Advanced on VGA images.

-You will need a null modem serial cable attached between the COM1 port on the firewall and your serial client.
+Accessing the serial console requires a null modem serial cable attached between the COM1 port on the firewall and a serial client.
 A hardware serial port is required on the firewall, but the client may use a USB serial adapter if needed.

 Serial clients are quite common, often pre-installed on an operating system or easily available.
 The free PuTTY client is the most popular choice.
 Other choices include tip/cu on BSD/Linux, minicom, and Hyperterminal.

-The serial port is set for 9600/8/N/1 by default, so set your client software appropriately.
-On pfSense 2.1 the serial port speed may be changed under System > Advanced.
+The serial port is set for 9600/8/N/1 by default on downloaded installations of pfSense 2.1 and earlier, so set the client software appropriately.
+On pfSense 2.2 the default serial port speed is 115200/8/N/1.
+For hardware ordered with pfSense preinstalled, consult the documentation to determine the correct speed.
+The serial port speed may be changed under System > Advanced.